codesoap/osmar/SETUP_DATABASE.md

 ```

 # Filling the database with osm data
-Use one of the following two code blocks to get started; the examles
+Use one of the following two code blocks to get started; the examples
 in the README file works for `bremen-latest.osm.pbf`.
 When everything
 worked out, you can start playing around with bigger `*.pbf` files,
 like Sweden, the USA or even the whole planet.
 You can find those